Easy to Make Triangle Stand

 Put together 6 sticks to make 4 triangles, and what have you got?

-… A stand for a photo or drawing!
+… an Easy To Make Triangle Stand for a photo or drawing!
 It’s a perfect example of what we learn in school can be used in real life.

 6 sticks, such as:

 6 unsharpened pencils